 A Circuit Playground Express microcontroller (similar to an Arduino) controls the lights using a program I wrote.
 A mini PS/2 keyboard connects to the microcontroller through an adapter for an input method.
 This lets me control the lights.
 Just a few buttons would suffice for playing animations, but I opted for a full keyboard so I can type words to appear on the screen.
 The microcontroller has a built-in accelerometer which I use for a few gravity-sensitive animations.

 Here's a circuit diagram of the whole thing.
-As with the other images on this page, click it for a bigger version.

 Advice